haskell/vscode-haskell/README.md

 Haskell Language Server can display Haddock documentation on hover and in code completion for your code if you have built your project with haddock enabled.

-For stack projects, in your project directory run
+For Stack projects, in your project directory run

 ```bash
 $ stack haddock --keep-going
 ```

-For cabal projects, run
+For Cabal projects, run

 ```bash
 $ cabal build --haddock